Dashboards

 System Owner dashboard

-This is a predefined dashboard providing data useful for system auditors.
+This is a predefined dashboard providing data useful for System Owners.
 By default, it is accessible only to the identities that are owners of any systems in the application.

 This dashboard provides quick insight into the following widgets: